 The Child Abuse and Maltreatment and Neglect (formerly, Child Abuse Identification and Reporting) workshop, the Safe Schools Against Violence in Education (formerly, School Violence Prevention and Intervention) workshop and the Dignity for All Students Act may be enrolled during normal periods of pre-registration, the drop and add period and the quarter drop and add periods.
 Courses must also be withdrawn during the normal withdrawal periods.
+When registering during quarter registration periods you will use the workshop registration form.

 The Registrar's Office tracks and records mandated workshops for teacher education programs on the transcript for use by certifying agencies, schools and the College.